AshtonSnapp/rouge/README.md

 end

 # And you'll often want your functions to give you some data.
 So you'll need to specify the type of data that the function returns.
 # The `return` keyword is used to return data from a function.
+It is optional if the last line in a block is what is being returned.
 func multiply_case(case: int, number: flo) -> flo do
 	if case is
 		0..10 then return number * 2